mivanit/attention-motifs/README.md

 - `03` computes and saves distances between heads according to equation 5, and was used for figure 5.
 - `04` loads the distances between heads, labelling some and projecting them to a 2D space.
 This was used for figures 6, 12, and 13.

+Other notebooks include:

-Other notebooks include `A0` for a basic example of getting attention patterns, `A1` for the synthetic example used in figure 1, and `A2` for working with the `pattern_lens` interface.
+- `A0` for a basic example of getting attention patterns
+- `A1` for the synthetic example used in figure 1
+- `A2` for working with the `pattern_lens` interface.

 # Configuration